microsoft/AzureDWScriptsandUtilities/APS to SQL DW Migration - Schema and Data Migration with PolyBase/readme.md

 # Important Message

 ### Please note that we have an enhanced version of APS to Azure Synapse Analytics (formerly Azure SQL DW) Migration Process.
+The enhancement has more features, runs faster, and no longer dependent on the DWScripter.exe for step 1 - CreateMPPScripts.
 The new version is also published at GitHub.
 Link below:

 https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/APS

-# Process and Tools for APS Pre-Assessment, Migration Scoping, and APS to Azure SQLDW Code and Data Migration
+## Process and Tools for APS Pre-Assessment, Migration Scoping, and APS to Azure SQLDW Code and Data Migration

 ## The APS Pre-Assessment and Migration Scoping Tools